geerlingguy/ansible-role-sonar/README.md

 ## Requirements

 Requires the `unzip` utility to be installed on the server.
+Also, different SonarQube versions require different minimum versions of Java:

-SonarQube 5.0-5.5 requires Java 1.7+.
+  - SonarQube 5.0-5.5 requires Java 1.7+
-SonarQube 5.6+ requires Java 1.8+.
+  - SonarQube 5.6+ requires Java 1.8+

 ## Role Variables